 Nutrients are the components found in our food such as carbohydrates, vitamins, minerals, fats etc. These components are necessary for living organisms to survive.
 Plants produce their own food while animals and human beings do not produce their own food.
 We indirectly or directly depend on plants and animals for our food needs.

 Modes Of Nutrition

 The process of obtaining food and utilizing it to grow, stay healthy and repair any damaged body part is known as nutrition.
-Plants produce their own food by taking raw materials from their surroundings such as minerals, carbon dioxide, water, and sunlight.
+Plants produce their food by taking raw materials from their surroundings, such as minerals, carbon dioxide, water, and sunlight.
 There are two modes of nutrition:

-Heterotrophic – Animals and human beings depend on plants for their food and hence termed as heterotrophic.
+- Heterotrophic – Both animals and human beings are called heterotrophs, as they depend on plants for their food.

 Autotrophic Nutrition in Plants

 Plants are able to produce their own food through a process called photosynthesis.

 Food production primarily is carried out in leaves.
 Water and minerals from the soil are absorbed by the root and transported to the leaves through vessels.
 Carbon dioxide reaches leaves through stomata – which are small pores on leaves surrounded by guard cells.

 Chlorophyll is a green pigment present in leaves which helps the leaves capture energy from sunlight to prepare their food.
 This production of food which takes place in the presence of sunlight is known as photosynthesis.
 Hence, the sun serves as the primary source for all living organisms